CodeOp-tech/FS22_Team2/README.md

 SECRET_KEY=[your secret key]`

 - ### Folder for Image upload
--Create a new folder called 'productImg' in the Public folder(server side).
+- Create a new folder called 'productImg' in the Public folder(server side).
 This will allow you to upload images directly from your device.